Cornutum/tcases/tcases-openapi/README.md

 classes are based on the [Tcases Core API](http://www.cornutum.org/tcases/docs/api/) for manipulating system and test models.

+Your Java application can even produce executable tests, using the [TestWriter API](Running-Api-Test-Cases.md#understanding-the-testwriter-api) for Tcases for OpenAPI.

 ## OpenAPI tips ##

 To use Tcases for OpenAPI effectively, there are some things to keep in mind when you're building your OpenAPI spec.